 The creation of the sculpture began with smoothing the surface of the stone block.
 Large planes served as a place to mark the grid and apply the drawing, According to which fragments of the stone were then forged.

 Egyptian sculpture mainly depicted gods and pharaohs.
 The rulers were shown as young people, mostly walking or sitting on a throne with their hands in their lap, head straight and one leg forward and usually in a crown or nemesis.
 They were the characters of the highest height.
 The wife or daughter presented here are people much smaller than it would be necessary to show the natural difference.
 Officials were introduced more freely, in scenes representing their profession, and the people always on the move, during work.
-The gods, in turn, were often depicted as animals, like for example. goddess Bastet in the form of a black kitten.
+The gods, in turn, were often depicted as animals, like. goddess Bastet in the form of a black kitten.

 Efforts were made for the face not to express any feelings.
 This impression of indifference was achieved by looking into space, on a line running perpendicular to the plane of the arms.
 The most important exception to the rigid rules of geometry are figures with their heads raised, perhaps towards the sun, or lowered, as with the writers looking at the scroll of papyrus placed on their lap.
 The so-called. pessimistic direction, showing a sad ruler, pensive face, on which his age is also reflected.
 The first monumental sculpture of Egypt also comes from the Old Kingdom – Sphinx.